luismaecker/DeepTrees_fork/README.md

   </a>
 </div>

 DeepTrees is a PyTorch-based library for tree crown segmentation and analysis in remote sensing imagery.
 It provides a modular and flexible framework for training and deploying deep learning models for tree crown segmentation.
 The library is designed to be easy to use and extend, with a focus on reproducibility and scalability.
-It includes a variety of pre-trained models, data loaders, and evaluation metrics to help you get started quickly.
-DeepTrees is developed by the Helmholtz AI Consultants at the Helmholtz-Zentrum Dresden-Rossendorf (HZDR) and the Helmholtz Centre for Environmental Research (UFZ).
+It includes a variety of pre-trained models, datasets, and tree allometrical metrics to help you get started quickly.

+This software is a result of the [DeepTrees](https://deeptrees.de) project at the Helmholtz Centre for Environmental Research -- UFZ, in collaboration with Helmholtz AI.

 ## Installation